jozefvaclavik/docker_workshop/day_1/part_3/README.md

 Wait, what?
 It still doesn't work?
 Now this is getting frustrating, right?

 Exposing port from your container opens it up to other docker containers on the same network.
 This does not mean you can access it from your host.
-To do that, you need to publish port from this network to your host in your `docker run` command.
-Lets try that with `docker run --rm --publish 4567:4567 day_1:part_3`.
+To do that, you need to publish port from this network to your host in your `docker container run` command.
+Lets try that with `docker container run --rm --publish 4567:4567 day_1:part_3`.

 Unfortunately it still doesn't work.
 What is going on?